delabassee/odl2021-lab/step/switch-expression.md

     case WEDNESDAY              -> 9;
 };
 ```
 The Switch Expression also introduces a new `yield` statement to yield such value.
-And contrary to Switch Statement, exhaustiveness is enforced in Switch Expression, i.e. for all possible values, there must be a matching switch label.
+And contrary to Switch Statement, exhaustiveness can be detected, removing the need for a default label.
 For additional details on Switch Expressions, please check [Switch Expressions (JEP 361)](https://openjdk.java.net/jeps/361).

 💡 Given that the Switch Expression feature is a standard feature since Java 14, it is not necessary to use the `enable-preview` flags to use this feature.
 Do note that the Conference application still requires those flags as it uses some preview features.